How to Enhance Your Data Privacy on Facebook

 Facebook Platform is the umbrella term used for the set of tools and services available for third-party developers.
 That means it is the same platform that allows developers to create and publish apps and games.
 Finally, these request permissions from you to access your account data on Facebook.

-As I told you before, the app named “This Is Your Digital Life” was the actual point of source that extracted your data for Cambridge Analytica.
-That said, if you turn off the Facebook Platform, then you automatically block all previously allowed or any new apps, games, and websites to access your account data.
+As I mentioned before, the app named “This Is Your Digital Life” was the actual source that extracted your data for Cambridge Analytica.
+That said, if you turn off the Facebook Platform, then you automatically block all previously allowed or any new apps, games, and websites from accessing your account data.

 Of course, it also means that you will not be able to use any app or game on Facebook, and also, you will get signed out of all websites where you signed in using Facebook.
 That said, the recent data scandal has proved the importance of “personal data” and that you must do everything in your power to protect it.
 Do you think otherwise?
 If not, then just turn off the Facebook Platform.